EarthProgram/did-earth/README.md

 The `namespace` is an alphanumeric string that identifies a distinct namespace managed by the application chain's name server module.
 These namespaces, e.g., "nft", "bank", "staking", identify where the on-chain asset is maintained on that particular chain.
 It is used to route incoming resolution requests to the correct asset module.

 The `unique-id` is mixed character string that uniquely identifies an asset managed by the application chain under the namespace defined by the `namespace` component.
 The asset module that handles each namespace MUST enforce uniqueness so that one and onely one asset under that module's control is associated with each `unique-id`.
-To facilitate off-chain creation of did:earth DIDs, prior to creating an on-chain asset, the `unique-id` SHOULD be a statistically unique representation of public cryptographic material, such as a public key.
-Each asset module is free to define any strategy for creating and managing its own `unique-id`s.
+To facilitate off-chain creation of did:earth DIDs, prior to creating an on-chain asset, the `unique-id` MUST be a representation of a Secp256k1 public key as encoded for did:key <https://w3c-ccg.github.io/did-method-key/#secp256k1> based on the multibase and multicodec methods: ```multibase(multicodec(public_key))

-To support `did:earth`, any Cosmos application chain MAY add an entry in the Cosmos Chain Registry [[3]](#ref3).
-Each network, such as "mainnet" or "testnet" are independent entries in the registry with unique chain names and separate chain definition files, called`chain.json`.
-Each `chain.json` MUST provide all of the information required for connecting to that network.
-The `chain_name` MUST be used to as the `chainspace` string in the `did:earth` method.
-The `chain-id` contained in the `chain.json` will be used by resolvers to identify the correct Cosmos blockchain network to connect to.

-The Cosmos Chain Registry will be used as the source of valid `chainspace` values and can be programmatically queried via an API [[4]](#ref4).

-> Every Cosmos blockchain consist of a genesis file that defines the operational parameters including the `chain-name`.
-The `chain-id` refers to a specific `chainspace` blockchain and MUST be a unique (up to 50 characters), alphanumeric value across all Cosmos blockchains.

-> For each Cosmos blockchain there will be an entry in the [Cosmos Chain Registry](https://github.com/cosmos/chain-registry) that includes a file called `chain.json`.
-Each `chain.json` file will have two entries, one representing the `mainnet` and another representing the `testnet` of the Cosmos blockhain `chainspace`.
-The `chain_name` entry of either the `mainnet` or `testnet` can be used to represent the `chainspace` in the earth DID method.
-The `chain-id` contained in the `chain.json` will be extracted for each `chain-name` to identify the correct Cosmos blockchain network to connect to.

->Two cryptogaphic suites will be available for the earth DID method, namely `Secp256k1` and `Ed25519`.

-The `did:earth` method support offline creation of DIDs.
-An offline generated `did:earth` DID must be unique by having the `unique-id` component be derived from the initial public key of the DID.

-> For an `Ed25519` public key, the first 16 bytes of the base-58 representation of the 256-bit public key is used to generate the unique-id.
-> multibase(multicodec(public_key))
+If `asset-id` is missing, then the DID refers to the chainDescriptor maintained by the chain registry rather than an asset maintained by an asset module.

+For example, `did:earth:ixo` refers to the chain descriptor associated with the "ixo" chain space in the chain registry.

-### did:earth method syntax
+### did:earth DID syntax
+The following describes the syntax for *did:earth* DIDs.
 ```abnf
 earth-did          = "did:earth:" chainspace ":" namespace ":" version ":"  unique-id
 version            = 1*version-char